 Here is an example.
 Suppose, you have some high-liquidity shares.
 Your broker can sell these shares at any time.
 The broker offers you a $100,000 loan.
 If you take the loan and your shares go up by 30%, you’ll make $30,000 +$30,000, minus interest.

 Short sales are another powerful source of a broker’s income.
-It’s when a trader sales an asset which doesn’t belong to them.
+It’s when a trader sells an asset that doesn’t belong to them.

 Let’s take another example.
-You expect the value of certain shares to go down in the near future.
+You expect the value of certain shares to go down shortly.
 This means you’ll want to sell.
 Your broker offers you to borrow these shares from them.